kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

 Both Varnish and Nginx are versatile tools with a variety of uses.
 This guide uses Varnish 4.0, which comes included in Debian 8 repositories, and presents a basic setup that you can refine to meet your specific needs.

+## How Varnish and Nginx Work Together

+In this guide, we will configure Nginx and Varnish for two WordPress sites:
+-	www.example-over-http.com will be an unencrypted, HTTP-only site.
+-	www.example-over-https.com will be a separate, HTTPS-encrypted site.